 Running in four- to six-week sessions, Art Break participants will explore a range of materials relevant to a chosen theme.
-To discuss a potential program that suits your group's particular needs and interests, contact us at firstname.lastname@example.org.
+Teachers are welcome to select from the following suggested themes, or suggest one that suits your group’s particular needs and interests.
+To further discuss program options, contact us at firstname.lastname@example.org.

 Sample Program: Moving Pictures

 This six-week filmmaking program invites participants to think about capturing movement in a new way.
 Students will learn traditional skills and new techniques that run the gamut from flipbooks to stop-motion animation while becoming acquainted with the history of moving pictures.